Fcmam5/state-of-dz-swe-2024/website/docs/index.md

 ### Location

 84.1% of the participants live in Algeria.
-Our participants live in 46 wilayas, with the majority being from Algiers, Oran, Sétif, Blida and Constantine.
+Our participants live in 46 Wilayas, with the majority being from Algiers, Oran, Sétif, Blida and Constantine.

 <iframe title="Participants by Wilaya" aria-label="Map" id="datawrapper-chart-yWQh1" src="https://datawrapper.dwcdn.net/yWQh1/1/" scrolling="no" frameborder="0" width="100%" height="693" data-external="1"></iframe>